allisonw003/Final-Project/README.md

 8)python main.py
 9)take quiz

+REQUIRED CODE FOR THIS PROJECT IS ONLY... main.py gui.py logic.py quiz_data.py

 Files in This Project.....
 main.py : This starts the app and then connects the GUI to logic and handles validation and it saves your results. logic.py : Contains OOP classes like Player, Question, QuizManager, TimedQuizManage and ranking logic, and CSV.